 B. Interlibrary Loan–Section 108 of the U.S. Copyright Act

 About the Author

-Click to read a sample of Licensing Digital Content: A Practical Guide for Librarians (see right side of the screen).
+You can read a sample of Licensing Digital Content: A Practical Guide for Librarians here (see right side of the page).